-When it comes to paragliding, Oludeniz is one of the most amazing resorts with its mountain backdrops and diving resorts.
+When it comes to paragliding, Oludeniz is one of the most amazing resorts with its mountain backdrops and diving resorts in Turkey.
 If you ever needed an adventurous vacation, count on Oludeniz is the right choice since this town has many attractive places to visit.

 Oludeniz is a small village surrounded by blue gradients of Aegean and Mediterranean sea.
 In fact, this village is at the conjunction of both seas.
 The beach is situated in the Fethiye district of Mugla province.
 When you look at this area from above, you’ll see one of the most eye-catching sceneries ever; the turquoise waters meet white sands.
 There is a selection of hotels, restaurants, and bars between the mountain and the public beach with various qualities.